 Repeat medication are the medications the doctor has clinically assessed as stable long-term medications, and therefore appropriate to be added to your repeat medication list; Medications on this list are available for yourself or a trusted representative to order, you will need to order your medication with enough time to ensure you do not run out.

-Repeat prescription requests take two full working days to process.
+Repeat prescription requests take three full working days to process.
 You are able to order medication up to a week in advance; we allow ordering up to a week early for convenience, but it should not be regularly ordered early; if you repeatedly order your medication a week prior to it being due this will cause you to have excess medication, so if we notice this is happening regularly we may post-date your prescription to the date it is due to prevent over-use and/or NHS wastage.
 It is your responsibility to order your medication on time, the practice does not order on anyone’s behalf.